-It’s about time I wrote a post on solo travel tips for introverts and in particular advice for those who suffer with anxiety.
+It’s about time I wrote a post on solo travel tips for introverts and, in particular, advice for those who suffer from anxiety.
 As this is something I struggle with myself, I’m a firm believer in getting out of our comfort zone and facing the challenge of travel.
-That’s not to say it will be easy though, so I hope this list of travel tips can help.
+That’s not to say it will be easy, though, so I hope this list of travel tips can help.

-Roll on a few months into solo travel and, not only did I often go days without speaking to another human, at other times I WAS surrounded by people but my inability to connect with anyone made me feel bad about myself… and lonelier than ever!
+Roll on a few months into solo travel and not only did I often go days without speaking to another human, but at other times, I WAS surrounded by people, but my inability to connect with anyone made me feel bad about myself… and lonelier than ever!

 There is sometimes a weird assumption that introverts ‘prefer’ to be alone – while this is sometimes the case, for many of us it’s more that we’d rather be alone than with the ‘wrong people’ – by which I mean lovely people who we just don’t click with, thus taking up a lot of our energy and bringing us down.

 One year ago – What it’s like to Solo Travel with Social Anxiety

 But even for the quietest, most watchful introvert, sharing our thoughts and conversing is kinda a key trait of our species – most of us need a bit of chitchat to keep our minds healthy!
 And not finding anyone we click with for potentially weeks or months on end is going to be incredibly isolating.
 Honestly?
 Dealing with this has been the biggest challenge of solo travel for me BY FAR.

 The good news is that sixteen months in, I’ve learned ways to deal with it better than I used to and I am slowly able to enjoy myself on the road.
 So with that in mind, here are my best tips solo travelling as an introvert – and scroll down for more tips on travelling specifically with anxiety!

 When choosing accommodation, check the reviews to see if the staff were friendly and helpful!